 Until next week, this is Brian Newmark – online marketing guru and all around great guy.
 To see more of my thoughts, visit two recent articles I was featured in:

 Brian Newmark is a content marketing expert with expertise in reputation and brand management.
 Newmark's has a tremendous portfolio of International Accounts, with a specific focus in the MENA region.
 Catering to high profile individuals, multi-national businesses, political figures and governments throughout the world Brian is able to both control what shows up on search results as well as public perception.
 To accomplish these challenging objective, Brian utilizes high profile media outlets, bloggers, third party sites, as well as cutting edge technology for sentiment and moderation.
 Brian has 20 years experience in the marketing field with more than 10 years in digital marketing.
 In that time he has run massive Pay Per Click campaigns, Social Media Campaigns, been a thought leader in Reputation Management, and led the way with thought provoking public perception campaigns.
 Recently, Brian Newmark has shifted his focus to monetization of high traffic websites.
 There are so many sites which receive high traffic, but the revenue generation is limited to the core business of the site, often overlooking cross marketing opportunities.
 In 2014 Brian Newmark co-founded Augment Marketing LLC with his long time associate Timothy Boyd.
 Together they are bringing new thought leadership to the digital marketplace.
 With an office in Radnor, Pennsylvania and partnerships in Saudi Arabia and India they are able to tackle nearly any marketing project.
 Visit their website at http://augment.marketing to learn more.
-Brian lives in Villanova, Pennsylvania with his wife of 17 years and his two children.
+In addition to staying busy in the digital marketing space, Brian is partners in Philadelphia based group of Indian Restaurants operating under the name Tandoor India.
+This gives Newmark an opportunity to mix his passion for marketing and his love of Indian food.
+Brian lives in Villanova, Pennsylvania with his wife of 18 years and his two children.
 In his free time, Brian enjoys travel, automobiles, jogging and time with his family.